samthomson/picili/README.md

 ## 1.0 How it works

+- user registers and connects their dropbox account through oauth
+- user then enters a folder on their dropbox where they store their pictures
-- polls dropbox every x minutes, gets a list of files.
+- picili polls dropbox every x minutes, gets a list of files.
 - compares to all files it has identified so far.
 - adds any new ones to a local list and quees them to be imported, and removes any now deleted files.
 - queued files are each downloaded locally, processed, and then deleted locally